Greek Bowls

 Instructions

-- 1Place the chicken in a bowl and toss with the oil, vinegar, paprika, oregano, salt, and pepper.
-Let sit while you prepare the tzatziki sauce and any desired toppings.
+- 1Pat the chicken thighs dry with paper towels.
+In a bowl, toss with olive oil, red wine vinegar, paprika, oregano, salt, and pepper.
+Set aside while you prepare remaining components.

-- 2Prepare the Tzatziki: Grate the cucumber onto a double stack of paper towels.
-Fold the towels around the cucumber.
-Over the sink, squeeze out as much excess water as possible, adding another layer of paper towels as needed.
-Transfer to a bowl, then stir together with the Greek yogurt, garlic, lemon juice, dill, olive oil, and salt.
-If time allows, cover and refrigerate for at least 30 minutes or up to 3 days (or use it right away and know the leftovers will taste even better!).
+- 2Make the tzatziki: Grate the cucumber onto a double stack of paper towels.
+Fold the towels around the cucumber and squeeze firmly over the sink to remove excess water, adding more paper towels as needed.
+Transfer squeezed cucumber to a bowl and stir together with the Greek yogurt, minced fresh garlic, fresh lemon juice, fresh dill, olive oil, salt, and pepper.
+Set aside (or refrigerate up to 3 days for deeper flavor).

 Nutrition — Per Serving